calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 ## Step 15: Viewing the FT balance in NEAR to check that withdrawal was successful.

-You can also check the balance of in your NEAR account using  `wrap.testnet`  which represents the `wrap.testnet` fungible token on the NEAR side.
+You can also check the balance in your NEAR account using `wrap.testnet` which represents the `wrap.testnet` fungible token on the NEAR side.

 ```bash
 near view wrap.testnet ft_balance_of --args '{"account_id":"$REGISTERED_ACCOUNT_ID"}'